Skip to content

 2. Subsequent accesses — returns the cached instance (stored in a Symbol-keyed property)

-Since the getter calls this.registry.get(), the resolved service is always the singleton from the same container.
+The resolved service is always the singleton from the same container.
 This is what makes test isolation work.

 Why a Factory Function?